rithwick11/AlphaNumeric_HTR/README.md

 Test Set Loss : **0.15199**

-I have also included the test images that we predicted on using the model in the Testing Images Folder
+NOTE: I have also included the test images that we predicted on using the model in the Testing Images Folder